 Invest in effective partners that provide critical expertise and capacity

-New Federal policies should intentionally harness the power of effective partnerships to increase post-secondary access and improve outcomes among under resourced students.
+New Federal policies should intentionally harness the power of effective partnerships to increase post-secondary access and improve outcomes for under-resourced students.

 Establish new certification options for students that map skills and experience with job placement